Description

 Can the 110 mm plug handle thicker boards with immersed mounting?

-Yes — countersinking the board face with an EPS hole cutter before drilling extends the surface-mounted board capacity from 70 mm to 90 mm on new-build substrates and from 50 mm to 70 mm on retrofit walls with existing plaster.
-Immersed mounting also drops the point thermal transmittance to 0.000 W/K, so the technique delivers both a thickness gain and a thermal performance improvement in the same step.
+Yes — countersinking the board face with an EPS hole cutter before drilling extends surface-mounted board capacity from 70 mm to 90 mm on new-build substrates and from 50 mm to 70 mm on retrofit walls with existing plaster.
+Immersed mounting also drops point thermal transmittance to 0.000 W/K, so the technique delivers both a thickness gain and a thermal improvement in the same step.

 Is the LTX 110 mm certified for aerated concrete?

 Yes — substrate Category E (aerated concrete) is covered by ETA-16/0509.
-On aerated concrete the anchorage depth increases to 50 mm and the drill hole to 60 mm, so the 110 mm sleeve length supports boards up to 50 mm on new-build aerated substrates.
+On aerated concrete the anchorage depth increases to 50 mm and the drill hole to 60 mm, so the 110 mm sleeve supports boards up to 50 mm on new-build aerated substrates.
 For 80 mm boards on aerated substrates, longer LTX variants provide the additional sleeve length needed.

 How should LTX plugs be stored on site?